jdmonaco/cv/cv-web.md

 <h5 style="text-align: center;">Journal Publications</h5>

 - Hadzic A, Hwang GM, Zhang K, Schultz KM, and **Monaco JD**.
 (In revision).
-Bayesian optimization of distributed neurodynamical controller models for spatial navigation. *Array*.</a>
+    Bayesian optimization of distributed neurodynamical controller models for spatial navigation. *Array*.
 - **Monaco JD**, Rajan K, and Hwang GM.
 (In revision).
 A brain basis of dynamical intelligence for AI and computational neuroscience. *Nature Machine Intelligence*.